CRIAAC/Datasets/README.md

 * __ActivitiesExercisesRecognition__ : Provides both raw and features datasets of the LSM9DS1 IMU annotated specifically for both activities and exercises recognition.

+* __SpeedSensorDataset__ : Provides both raw data and analysis performed on it.
+It is related to the repository <https://github.com/LIARALab/SpeedSensor>.

 Authors
 ---
 **[LIARA laboratory](http://liara.uqac.ca/)**